Temple Stay, a Journey to Self-Discovery

 Photo courtesy of Cultural Corps of Korean Buddhism

 First started in 2002, Temple Stay is a unique opportunity to experience Korean Buddhism, its lifestyle, rituals and spirituality.
-It generally entails staying at a traditional Buddhist temple, and engaging in daily monastic activities.
+It generally entails staying at a Buddhist temple and engaging in daily monastic activities.
 Between 2002 and 2011, more than 750,000 Koreans and 110,000 foreign nationals participated in temple stay programs across the country.
-Today, temple stay remains one of the most popular programs among locals and foreigners for experiencing Korean Buddhism.
+Today, temple stays remain one of the most popular programs among locals and foreigners for experiencing Korean Buddhism.

 Type of Temple Stay

-Temple stay programs are divided largely into three different categories: relaxation-type, Buddhism experience-style, and practice-focused.
-Moreover, their availability varies by temple.
+Temple stay programs are divided largely into three different categories: relaxation, experience, and practice

-Temple stay has been touted as one of the best traditional cultural experience programs enjoyed by people from all over the world.
-Read what the leaders of the world have stay about temple stay.
+Temple stays have been touted as one of the best traditional culture experiential programs by people from all over the world.
+Read what these

 Photo courtesy of Cultural Corps of Korean Buddhism (left)

-- Edmnndo Sussumu Fujita, Brazilian Ambassador to Korea:
+- Edmundo Sussumu Fujita, Brazilian Ambassador to Korea:

 - Mohammad Reza Rahimi, Vice President of Iran: